GLOBAL MARKETS-Asian stocks slide as Fed hike fears tip Wall St into bear market

 The yield on benchmark 10-year Treasury notes US10YT=RR rose to 3.3466% compared with its U.S. close of 3.371% on Monday.
 The two-year yield US2YT=RR, which rises with traders' expectations of higher Fed fund rates, touched 3.3804% compared with a U.S. close of 3.281%.

-The European single currency EUR= was flat at $1.0407, having lost 3.04% in a month, while the dollar index =USD, which tracks the greenback against a basket of major currencies, was up at 105.19.
+In currency markets, the dollar index =USD, which tracks the greenback against a basket of major currencies, was at 104.98, just off a two-decade peak of 105.29 it hit on Monday.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh